Excel 2010: Back up the file to another partition at the same time

 A second option would be to add the development tools to the ribbon.
 For that one goes over File > Options > Ribbon to adjust.

-You have that hook and before Development tools set, you can now see this in the Ribbon.
+You have that hook in Development tools set, you can now see this in the Ribbon.
 You can find that here too Symbolto get a VBA project zu start.

-After a Double to this Workbook you give in right Window the following Command sequence .
+After a Double to this Workbook you give in right-wing Window the following Command sequence .

 Option Explicit